timothyas/bash-envy/conda/README.md

 ```

-#### Developer version
+### Developer version

 For a "developer" version of this environment, where these MITgcm packages
-are cloned from GitHub, then omit the installation of .
+are cloned from GitHub, then go here.
 Please follow, for example, a developer workflow specified
 [here from xmitgcm](https://xmitgcm.readthedocs.io/en/latest/development.html#develpment-workflow) (which includes a link discussing how to fork a repo).